zblz/naima/docs/tutorial.rst

         # subsequent objects will be stored as metadata blobs
         return IC(data), (electron_e, electron_dist), We

-The additional quantities we have stored can the be accesed in the `sampler.blobs` list.
+The additional quantities we have stored can the be accesed via the `sampler.get_blobs` method.
 The function `~naima.plot_blob` allows to plot them and extract distribution properties.
 For the blobs that are a tuple or have the same length as ``data['energy']``, they will be plotted as spectra:

 .. image:: _static/RXJ1713_IC_pdist.png